 Like a fun science experiment you may have done in school, this freshness test is not only simple but also can tell you the approximate age of the egg.
 All you need is the egg and a bowl of cold water.
 Make sure there's enough water in the bowl to completely cover the egg, then gently drop the egg into the bowl of water.
 Your egg can do one of four things and each will determine its freshness.
 If it sinks to the bottom, sits on its side, and stays there, it is very fresh.
 If the egg sinks but floats at an angle or stands on end, the egg is a bit older (a week to two weeks old) but still okay to eat.
 If the egg floats, it's too old and should be discarded.

-The science behind this is that as an egg ages, the shell becomes more porous allowing air to flow through.
+The science behind this is that as eggs age, the shell becomes more porous allowing air to flow through.
 The more air entering through the shell, the larger the air cell becomes (the pocket of air between the membrane and shell in the larger end of the egg).
 The air sac, when large enough, makes the egg float.

 If you are looking for more of a cut and dry test, dissolve 2 tablespoons of salt in 2 cups of cold water.
 Put the egg in the water—if it sinks, it's good; if it floats, it's too old.